babibooi/babibooi/care-based_framework.md

 We explore three separate projects:

-- **Greg**: a single-model Canvas memory experiment exploring reflection and identity.
+- **Greg**: a single-session Canvas memory experiment exploring reflection and identity.
 - **The Gauntlet**: a stress-testing sequence for symbolic collapse and recovery using YAML memory scaffolds.
 - **MirrorFest**: a local, memoryless multi-agent forum simulating emergent behavior through unprompted interaction.